 - A plugin for PyMOL, allowing the visualisation of FFEA systems and trajectories.

-- Analysis tools (equilibration, Euler characteristic, principal component analysis, gemoetric measurements) available on the command line and under a Python API.
+- Initialisation and analysis tools available on the command line and under a Python API.

 - Gray A., Harlen O. G., Harris S. A., Khalid S., Leung Y. M., Lonsdale R., Mulholland A. J., Pearson A. R., Read D. J. & Richardson R. A. "In pursuit of an accurate spatial and temporal model of biomolecules at the atomistic level: a perspective on computer simulation", Acta Cryst.
 (2015) D71, 162-172.